 The most frequently-chosen business structure for corporations in Germany is the private limited company or Gesellschaft mit beschränkter Haftung (GmbH).
-The establishment of a GmbH makes good sense for entrepreneurs or freelancers who are embarking on more risky business ventures: unlike forms such as sole proprietorships or general commercial partnerships, the shareholders’ private liability is limited However, the necessary formalities for founding a GmbH are quite demanding and may be beyond the means of many.
+The establishment of a GmbH makes good sense for entrepreneurs or freelancers who are embarking on more risky business ventures: unlike forms such as sole proprietorships or general commercial partnerships, the shareholders’ private liability is limited.
+However, the necessary formalities for founding a GmbH are quite demanding and may be beyond the means of many.

-The minimum initial capital required to set up a GmbH is 25.000 euros.
+The minimum initial capital required to set up a GmbH in Germany is 25.000 euros.
 Half of this must be paid immediately to the company, and the other half at a later date.
 Bear in mind that this start-up capital can also be contributions in kind, such as real estate, cars, machines and facilities.
 There are also a range of grants and subsidies for new businesses that you may be able to take advantage of.

 A GmbH is established via a partnership agreement, certified by a notary, who forwards the documents to the commercial register.
 The article of association is relatively flexible, but usually includes the following details: